Coder731/Communicate-with-a-Real-API-in-Vanilla-JavaScript-Following-Tutorial/README.md

     - edit JavaScript file path
 ### Step 3
 - Continue video from 3 minutes and 57 seconds from Step 1 above.
+- Runs to 15 minutes and 31 seconds.

+### Step 4
+- Continue video from 15 minutes and 31 seconds.

 ## Notes